 Cruising Skipper Candidates

-Normally, only Cruising Skippers are able to add or edit cruises.
+Normally, only Cruising Skippers are able to add or edit cruises, and only the skipper can edit a particular cruise.
 This is based on the member's rating in the CSC database.
 In order to allow a Cruising Skipper Candidate to set up and edit a cruise, a Cruising Skipper must mark the member as a Cruising Skipper Candidate.
 To do this, login to the webisite and go to Memberships->Record Tests.
 Select the member based on ID or name.
 In the form that comes up, click on Edit Attributes.
 Click on Cruising Skipper Candidate and then Submit.
 At that point, the candidate will be able to enter and edit cruises.